Lydoche/Normative_modelling/README.md

 # Normative Modelling
-This notebook performs normative modelling analysis on data from EU-AIMS consortium and Robert Debré Hospital (Paris) for ASD study.
+This notebook performs normative modelling analysis on data from EU-AIMS consortium and Robert Debré Hospital (Paris) to study brain features in ASD.

 ## Data
 Data includes cortical thickness, surface areas and demographic, clinical informations for all subjects.